dreamportdev/Osdev-Notes/02_Architecture/04_GDT.md

 - FS: F selector, no specific purpose.
 Sys V ABI uses it for thread local storage.
 - GS: G selector, no specific purpose.
 Sys V ABI uses it for process local storage, commonly used for cpu-local storage in kernels due to `swapgs` instruction.

-When using a selector to refer to a GDT descriptor, you'll also need to specify the ring you're trying to access.
+When using a selector to refer to a GDT descriptor, we'll also need to specify the ring we're trying to access.
 This exists for legacy reasons to solve a few edge cases that have been solved in other ways.
-If you need to use these mechanisms, you'll know, otherwise the default (setting to zero) is fine.
+If we will need to use these mechanisms, we'll know, otherwise the default (setting to zero) is fine.
 Constructing a segment selector is done like so:

 ```c